crcx/retroforth/literate/Nga.md

 Endian: the image files are stored in little endian format.

+I/O is not specified, but Nga does provide for adding this in a modular manner, using three instructions to enumerate, query, and interact with any devices provided.

 ## Legal

 Nga derives from my earlier work on Ngaro.
 The following block lists